Signed in as:

 Mr. Miyagi's character in the Karate Kid movies inspired this Karate kid as a child.
 His methods are legit.
 Take the mundane & make it intentionally focused as a meditation.
 Take the chores & use them to refine some technique that is meaningful.
 Meaningfulness is key to contentment as finding purpose in life gives us something to ground ourselves in & a future direction to reach towards.
 It is actually where the title of Occupational Therapy came from, occupying yourself meaningfully is healthy.

+Mr. Miyagi says, "Wax on, right hand.
+Wax off, left hand."
+He shows how the same repeated techniques in what we need to do everyday can be utilized in defense.
 When a job needs to get done, go to work!
 Find things that need doing around your residence and turn them into a workout if they aren't just naturally already.
 Swinging an axe is a great workout and is a lot of fun.
 If it's not fun enough for you already, use your imagination and pretend you are training to fight a dragon.
+Mr. Miyagi says, "Man who catch fly with chopstick, accomplish anything."

 Have some anger bubbling up to the surface?
 Have some destructive energy that needs to be expressed?
 Who ya gonna call?
 Chair-busters!
 Watch the master at work, who can show you how to express as well as release these frequencies in a healthy way and process whatever comes up before, during and after the process.